Pablo08i/Winlator-Brasil/README.md

 # What is the difference between bench and without bench apk?
 - Bench is for the user that have 2 or more winlator.
 It's suitable for the user to compare other winlator.
 While, without bench is for the user that don't have/install any winlator yet.
 - Bench apk are also to be used for speeding the performance of the game

+# Information
+This project has been in constant development since version 1.0, the current app source code is up to version 7.1, I do not update this repository frequently precisely to avoid unofficial releases before the official releases of Winlator.

 # Like my mod?
 - If you like then give us a star for this repository to support the development for this mod.
 Also give us feedback or suggestions in 'pull requests' if you have any suggestions to put in my mod.